andreig/andreig.github.io/README.md

 **Technical Lead**
 Oct 2007 - Mar 2010, 2 yrs 6mo

-    - Worked on upgrading/upscaling site from a monolithic architecture to a modular, micro-service based model
+> - Worked on upgrading/upscaling site from a monolithic architecture to a modular, micro-service based model.
-    - Added an interactive ISP reviewing and grading module
+> - Added an interactive ISP reviewing and grading module.
-    - Integrated Google Wallet payment system
+> - Integrated Google Wallet payment system.

 ---